-- A Uniforms Provided by City The City will provide all employees with uniforms as described in the most current Policy C-2 (Uniforms) executed by the City and HBFA - B Uniform Allowance/Fitness The City shall provide each employee who participates in the Fire Department's current physical fitness program, Policy D-9, one hundred fifty dollars (\$150) per fiscal year for the purchase of physical fitness uniforms and physical fitness shoes, payable in the first payroll period of December New employees must actively participate a minimum of 90 days prior to December 1st to be eligible for the December uniform allowance - C Uniform Care and Replacement - The City at no cost to the employee, shall replace any uniforms with the exception of the physical fitness uniforms that are destroyed, become unacceptable, or were damaged by circumstances involving the Firefighter's regular work while on duty - The uniforms described in paragraph A of this Article and Policy C-2 (Uniforms) shall be replaced by the City whenever the Fire Chief or his/her sworn designee determines that such replacement is necessary
+- A. Uniforms Provided by City The City will provide all employees with uniforms as described in the most current Policy C-2 (Uniforms) executed by the City and HBFA.
+Either party may request to meet and confer during the MOU on Policy C-2. - B. Uniform Allowance/Fitness The City shall provide each employee who participates in the Fire Department's current physical fitness program, Policy D-9, one hundred fifty dollars (\$150) per fiscal year for the purchase of physical fitness uniforms and physical fitness shoes, payable in the first payroll period of December.
+New employees must actively participate a minimum of 90 days prior to December 1st to be eligible for the December uniform allowance.
+Either party may request to meet and confer during the MOU on Policy D-9.